8 Organizational Tools to Keep Your Marketing Team on Track

 Feedly, an RSS management tool, allows marketing teams to connect with content they care about.

 Using Feedly, you can easily follow all of your favorite blogs, news sites, podcasts, and more.
 It delivers all of your content in one, easy-to-navigate dashboard.

 Feedly gives your team the ability to organize an unlimited number of feeds, and it facilitates seamless integration with Twitter, Pinterest, and Facebook.

 This helps marketing teams stay on top of industry news and curate content based on their interests and goals.

 Want to improve your marketing team’s organization?

-These tools are a great place to start, and they are cost-effective alternatives to more expensive options.
+These are the best organizational tools for marketing.
+They are a great place to start and are cost-effective alternatives to more expensive options.